ravi-kondiparthi/smart-fhir-clj-client/README.md

 ### Authorize
 After initializing the client, you will need to obtain an authorization code from the EHR system.
 See http://www.hl7.org/fhir/smart-app-launch/#step-1-app-asks-for-authorization for details on this step.

-A helper method provides the authorization url (parsed from the EHR systems conformance):
+A helper method provides the authorization url (parsed from the EHR system's conformance):

     (get-authorize-url "my-test-client-id")